Matthew20325/Dungeons-Perspective-Mod/README.md

 # Minecraft Dungeons 3rd Person Mod
+angesi
 First off, yes Minecraft Dungeons is already "third person" but it's not overhead.

 ## Prerequisites

-The mod requires you to have already installed [Python](https://www.python.org) and [ViGemBusDriver](https://github.com/nefarius/ViGEmBus/releases)
+The mod requires you to have already installed [Python](https://www.python.org) and [VC Redist](https://aka.ms/vs/17/release/vc_redist.x64.exe)

 The mod is only compatable with windows; only tested on Windows 11